SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To make an object B do something, an object A must send a message. in OOP, a method call is the way to send of message: The originator object is implicit, the target is specified manually, the method called is the message, and the arguments are well the arguments.
 Ergo, in OOP objects generally use message passing to communicate.
+In JS, methods are specified without using `function`, merely name and param list.
+There is an older version of specifying methods in JS that is <name>: <anonymous-function>, this only works for object literals.

 #### Getters and setters